-AG*IDEA Graduate Online Courses in
+AG*IDEA Graduate Online Courses for Grasslands Management Certificate

 - Through the AG*IDEA consortium of universities, UNL graduate students can now complement their degree programs with 17 additional online courses, 13 in horticulture and 4 in grassland management.
 The courses are taught by faculty from the following institutions: Kansas State University, North Carolina State University, North Dakota State University, Oklahoma State University, South Dakota State University, Texas Tech University and the University of Nebraska-Kearney.
 Please see the table below for a list of available courses.